Evaluation Methodologies in Software Protection Research: Introduction

-In the MATE attack model, and with the current state of the art in practical software protections, complete prevention of attacks on software and malware protections is impossible~\cite{cc_book}.
+In the MATE attack model, and with the current state of the art in practical SPs, complete prevention of attacks on software and malware protections is impossible~\cite{cc_book}.
 With enough resources and time to exploit their white-box access, attackers will always succeed.
-The goal of benign MATE software protection is hence to make potential attackers' return on investment negative.
-The already mentioned software protections can help to achieve this by delaying the successful identification and engineering of attacks, and by limiting the exploitability of identified attacks.
+The goal of benign MATE SP is hence to make potential attackers' return on investment negative.
+The already mentioned SPs can help to achieve this by delaying the successful identification and engineering of attacks, and by limiting the exploitability of identified attacks.
 Software diversity also plays an important goal, as it can limit the attacker's use of a priori knowledge to identify an attack, and hinder its wide-scale exploitation.
 The goal of malware protection is of course the inverse, namely to make the malware authors' return on investment positive by delaying analysis and detection to the point where the malware has generated enough money or caused enough damage.

-These goals are much fuzzier than the goals in some other security domains such as cryptography, which protects against man-in-the-middle attacks and which builds on precisely defined mathematical foundations.
+These goals are much fuzzier than the goals in some other security domains such as cryptography, which builds on precisely defined mathematical foundations to protect against man-in-the-middle attacks.
 While cryptographic techniques and well-defined, cryptographically-sound concepts have also been developed in the domain of obfuscation, the results (be it negative~\cite{2016_new_negative_results_on_differing_inputs_obfuscation} or positive~\cite{2004_positive_results_and_techniques_for_obfuscation}) are far from ready for widespread, general use in practice.

-Because of the mentioned fuzziness, and because MATE attackers have so many alternative attack strategies and techniques at their disposal, it is difficult to measure the strength of software protections and to make founded statements about them.
+Because of the mentioned fuzziness, and because MATE attackers have so many alternative attack strategies and techniques at their disposal, it is difficult to measure the strength of SPs and to make founded statements about them.
 As attackers can reach their goal in so many ways, there is not even a universally applicable and accepted evaluation methodology.
 For example, while there is a common understanding that the relevant aspects to evaluate include potency, resilience, stealth, and cost~\cite{1997_a_taxonomy_of_obfuscating_transformations,1998_manufacturing_cheap_resilient_and_stealthy_opaque_constructs}, there is no universally agreed and applicable method to define, qualify, or quantify the former three.